davebshow/goblin/docs/ogm.rst

     >>> app.register(Person, City, BornIn)
     >>> session = await app.session()

+Goblin application support a variety of configuration options, for more information see :doc:`the Goblin application documentation</app>`.

 The best way to create elements is by adding them to the session, and then flushing the `pending` queue, thereby creating the elements in the database.
 The order in which elements are added **is** important, as elements will be created based on the order